 Installation and Customer Training.
 Distributor shall conduct site preparation survey prior to installation according to Massivit instructions.
 Distributor shall install the Product and provide basic training to customers in the use and operation of the Products in accordance with manuals and programs prescribed by Massivit from time to time.
 Distributor shall provide Massivit with Completion of Installation (COI) report following each installation in order for Massivit to warrant the Product.
 Massivit should return a copy of COI with a signature to the Distributor.
 The Distributor will be responsible for all matters involving integration of the Products with other products sold by it or other third parties.

 Maintenance and Support Services.
-Distributor will offer support and maintenance services for the Products to its Customers during the Product warranty period and after for at least 7 years from day of installation.
+Distributor will offer support and maintenance services for the Products to its Customers during the Product warranty period .
 The scope of such support and maintenance services shall be substantially as set forth in the terms and conditions established by Massivit.
 Distributor shall submit to Massivit for its files a copy of each and every support and maintenance service agreement between Distributor and any Customer promptly after execution thereof.
 Distributor will submit to the customer and Massivit a Field Service Report, describing the service call activities.

 Massivit Support and Support Fee.
-Massivit will provide phone and e-mail support to Distributor in order to assist with technical and applications requests.
+Massivit will provide timely and effective phone and e-mail support to Distributor free of charge in order to assist with technical and applications requests.
 Massivit may offer to distributor post warranty maintenance services for a Support Fee as might be specified in Exhibit A.

 Reports and ECO/FCO.
 Massivit may furnish Distributor with standard software revisions and / or Products revisions, including Documentation and Field Chang Order (FCO) from time to time, which Distributor shall provide to the Customer who is under Massivit warranty or Distributor service contract.
 Distributor shall provide Massivit technical reports as requested.